 As you know that the WHM control panel has tremendous services working continuously without resting for a second.
 These continuously running background services are the reason that you’re able to run your server smoothly.
 For example, the Exim service is concurrently running in the background so that you can easily send and receive emails, the Apache is responsible for serving your website’s content on the web and making it accessible to your visitors.

-These services could run continuously for a long but you can use the Restart Services feature to restart them manually.
-Apart from them, numerous other services are running continuously in the background and can be restarted from your WHM.
+These services could run continuously for a long but you can use the Restart Services feature to restart any exim services manually that are running in the background without taking a break.
+Apart from them, numerous other services are running continuously in the backend of the server and can be restarted from your WHM.

 In this tutorial, we’re gonna walk you through all the services present inside the Restart Services section in WHM, and how you can easily restart them.

 From the homepage of your WHM, you can simply navigate to the Restart Services tab, or type ‘restart’ in the search bar located on the top left corner of the page, and hit the Restart Services option from the result.

 All the dropdown results you can see in the above image are the Restart Services Features.
 You can restart several settings from these options.
 Let’s restart them one by one.

 Restart DNS Server

 The Domain Name System (DNS) converts your domain name into an IP address so that the browser can read them and load the resources.
 Well, the DNS server doesn’t require to restart manually.
 It can run for ages without restart.
 However, if you want to restart the DNS server manually, you can do it from the DNS server option present inside the Restart Services section.